DeerBay/DeerBay/README.md

 ## Projects & Contributions

-Explore my GitHub repositories to see my AI and machine learning projects and courses, including [Python course](https://github.com/DeerBay/Python-Julia-Sjoholm.git), [Data Processing], and [Machine Learning].
+Explore my GitHub repositories to see my AI and machine learning projects and courses, including [Python course](https://github.com/DeerBay/Python-Julia-Sjoholm.git), [Data Processing](https://github.com/DeerBay/Data-Processing-Julia-Sjoholm.git), and [Machine Learning].
 Each project and course taught and teaches me valuable skills in Programming Languages and Technologies, and I'm always eager to collaborate on innovative ideas.

 ## Outside the Screen